Pensions for Children

 Child 1

-At age 21 the fund value of her Stakeholder plan would already be £152,000 (not a bad pension fund for a 21 year old).
-If no more payments at all were paid into the account and the fund grew until aged 60, the fund value would be £1,475,000.
-If the child were then to draw income of 5% from the capital accumulated, they would be able to draw an income of £73,750 pa.
+At age 21, the fund value of the Stakeholder Pension could be £152,000 (based on an assumed annual growth rate of 6% net of fees).
+If no more payments were paid into the account and the fund grew until aged 60, the fund value could be £1,475,000.
+If the child were then to draw income of 5% from the capital accumulated, they would be able to draw a gross income of £73,750 pa.

 Child 2